bolgovr/broom/README.md

 If any module pass error as it first parameter - Broom will stop and call final callback(passed to *run* function) with error

+##Common tasks and code reusing
+Common tasks like validating user etc. can be extracted to standalone broom module and augment any flow with `mainFlow.extend(secondaryFlow);`.
+Do not forget to run Broom.testTree after augmentation.

 #catching errors API

 ###Broom.testTree()